Veolia Orchard

 Why orchards?

-Through this national campaign we want to give young people a chance to feel the benefits of working with nature and getting their hands dirty.
-Schools can use the programme to nurture new skills for their pupils to take positive action in their communities.
+Through this national campaign we want to give local communities a chance to feel the benefits of working with nature and getting their hands dirty.
+Recipients can use the programme to nurture new skills and take positive action in their communities.

-As the trees and plants mature, they will also provide a source of healthy food for pupils, whilst also helping to improve local air quality and support biodiversity.
+As the trees and plants mature, they will provide a source of healthy food, whilst also helping to improve local air quality and support biodiversity.

 What are the site requirements for an orchard?